addiks/symfony_rdm/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/addiks/symfony_rdm/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/addiks/symfony_rdm/?branch=master)

 ## What
 The goal of this project is to enrich the doctrine2-ORM mapping capabilities so that entities do not have to be developed *for* doctrine anymore, but make it possible to map **any** object from anywhere to a database using doctrine, even if it was not developed for that purpose.
 It add's a lot of new ways on how data can be mapped from the database to an object (and back).

-If you look for a deeper meaning or purpose of this project (you don't really have to, but some people just are that way), i would say that this project is to enrich the doctrine2-ORM in ways that allow the doctrine-entities to fulfill all the roles that classical entities should fulfill in a rich/fat domain model.
-This is meant to allow you (the developer) to put much more of your business-logic into the entities which until now would have to be on other objects and unreachable from within an entity (or would at least need some workarounds).

 The currently implemented features are the following:
  - [Load (symfony-) services into entity fields.](Resources/doc/service_mapping.md)